brxaneta/CTFs/vault_door1.md

 ```
 This strips off "picoCTF{" at the start and the closing } at the end.

+So the real password being verified is the string - where our goal is to reconstruct the password that will pass these checks.

 ## Analyzing the Password Check
 The core of the binary is the checkPassword() function.
 It contains a long list of conditions:
 ```java